GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta.md

 5. Any lesbian scissor sex jokes?
 Couple of two, married.
 The message was "cut off", and more than 78 seconds?

 6. Old Ham Radio - Ruins of Sante Fe New Mexico - man traveling to come to Carol from his old communications non-Internet technolgy.
-Album Title: countdown, Until Saturday outlook counting. https://www.youtube.com/watch?v=XOGWbaOOeCM
+Album Title: countdown, Until Saturday outlook counting. https://www.youtube.com/watch?v=XOGWbaOOeCM - Radio Shack man won't take bread from the hivemind.
+He is traveling to the promised land.
+Rio Grande language.
+King Elvis Vegas.